ola3bosun/snake-game/README.md

-# 🐍 Snake Game – HTML Canvas Edition
+# 🐍 Snake Game

-Relive the pixel-chomping glory days with this modern take on the classic Snake Game — powered by vanilla JavaScript and rendered on the almighty HTML5 Canvas.
+Relive the pixel-chomping glory days with this modern take on the classic Snake Game — powered by vanilla JavaScript and rendered on an HTML5 Canvas.

 ---